Fromb23/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Execution

-- Compile with a C compiler (e.g., GCC).
+- Compile with a C compiler (GCC).
 - Run the resulting binary to observe value swaps.

 ## Author